RCheung763/Time-Series-Anaylsis-Louisiana-Gaming-Revenue/README.md

 - [Model Evaluation](#model-evaluation)

 ## Introduction
-The objective of this project is to evaluate and compare forecasting methods to achieve the highest accuracy in forecasting the monthly revenue of Harrah's casino located in New Orleans, Louisiana.
-The techniques considered were ARMA, ETS, and prophet.
+The objective of this project is to evaluate and compare forecasting methods to achieve the highest accuracy forecast of the monthly revenue of Harrah’s casino located in New Orleans, Louisiana.
+The models considered are ARIMA, ETS, and Meta’s Prophet.
+We will evaluate the model performance in forecasting revenue one month, 6 months, and 1 year out.

+This dataset posed an interesting problem as it contains two back-to-back outliers.
+One was a result of COVID lockdown in the spring of 2020 and the second was a result of Hurricane Ida the following year.

+****Insert summary of results

 ## Data
 The dataset was created from the monthly revenue reports provided by the <a href="https://lgcb.dps.louisiana.gov/revenue_reports.htm" target="_blank">Louisiana Gaming Control Board</a>.
 The dataset is composed of the reported monthly gross gaming revenue from Harrah's casino spanning from January 2007 to September 2024, totaling 213 data points.

 Data Preprocessing